anshulrao/project-manager/README.md

 # Project Manager

 ## About
-A simple application for assigning projects to employees.

-I built this as an independent project during my first year of college.
+A simple application for assigning projects to employees that I had built as an independent project during my first year of college.

+The user enters the information about employee's skills and project's requirements and the application returns the project allocation result after using an algorithm internally to decide which employee is to be assigned to which project.

 ## Features
-- We have two panels in the application where the user can add employee and project data.
+- [Input](#input) : We have two panels in the application where the user can add employee and project data.
+- [Output](#output) : The project allocation is diplayed on the right side along with a pie chart displaying the current status of allocations (how many are allocated/vacant).
 - The data is dumped as pickle files so it is not lost across various runs.
-- We have a refresh button which will re-allocate the projects after new data is added.
+- We have a refresh button which will re-allocate the projects after new emplpoyee/project data is added.
 - There is a clear button that clears all data and is to be used when the user wants to start over.

 ## Input